The Ultimate Guide to Cots

 Being able to have the option to extend the life of your baby’s cot may been an appealing feature for some parents, therefore look out for designs that offer an extension kit as an optional extra.
 For example the Leander Cot with optional Extension Kit gives parents the flexibility to buy the cot initially then add the extension kit that converts the cot into a junior bed that could see your munchkin right through until approximately 7 years old.

 There is usually a financial saving when buying a nursery set rather than individual pieces.
 If you’re planning to kit out a nursery with a cot, wardrobe and changing table for example it would make sense to check out a few cot bundles.
-Popular nursery brands such as and have a great selection from 2 piece up to 7 piece nursery sets.
+Popular nursery brands such as East Coast and Obaby have a great selection from 2 piece up to 7 piece nursery sets.

 Now that we’ve covered the main features of a cot, it’s all down to personal preference which one takes gold as the best new baby bed for your precious bundle.
 At Cuckooland we’ve got all bases covered; great value cots from trusted brands as well as some cool design led nursery brands, cots with matching furniture and baby cots that can convert into a sofa bed!